sidharth240887/CarND-MPC-Controller-Project/README.md

 ### Polynomial Fitting and MPC Preprocessing

 The waypoints provided by the simulator are transformed to the car coordinate system at [./src/main.cpp](./src/main.cpp#L107) from line 107 to line 116.

-Then a 3rd-degree polynomial is fitted to the transformed waypoints.
-These polynomial coefficients are used to calculate the `cte` and `epsi` later on.
-They are used as well to create a reference trajectory.
+A third degree polynomial was used to compute the trajectory of the car.
+Since most real world road scenarios will fit in this approach.

 ### Model Predictive Control with Latency